giomv/guides_admin/api_design.md

 ### Headers

-Every endpoint call should include an authentication-
+Every endpoint call should include an authentication-token

 ### Endpoints